Welcome to Hertfordshire Walker

 Go through the metal gate and ignore the footpath on your left

-17: Go through the metal gate and then turn left, still on Codicote footpath 33, where the path goes through woodland.
-Follow the path as it continues SW for 80m before turning to your right and then heading NW for 350m with fields either side until you reach Rabley Heath Lane (location - https://w3w.co/events.weds.best).
+17: Go through the metal gate then turn left, still on Codicote footpath 33, where the path goes through woodland.
+Follow the path as it continues SW for 80m before turning to your right then heading NW for 350m with fields either side until you reach Rabley Heath Lane (location - https://w3w.co/events.weds.best).

 * If you want to take refreshments at this point you could continue a short distance along the lane to the Robin Hood & Little John pub.